William-Lake/tristan/README.md

     }
 ```

-Each query is provided as one element in a json array whose key value in the global Json object is "queries":
+Each query is provided as one element in the json array with the key "queries":

 ```json
 {